 We’ve all been there.
-Asked Alexa to play a song just for her to tell us the weather, or find Google is talking to us after it’s misheard something we’ve said to our friends.
+Asked our smart speaker to play a song just for her to tell us the weather, or find Google is talking to us after it’s misheard something we’ve said to our friends.

 While smart speakers are certainly making our home lives easier (and making our broadband a lot more fun to use) they’ve still got some way to go before they make things seamless.
 With an estimated 1 in 5 UK households having an AI assistant in their home, it’s become clear there are some people who just can’t get their message across.

 We wanted to understand who smart speakers struggled with the most.
-Our research took us to 30 cities throughout the UK and got people there to have a chat with their Alexa and Google, letting us analyse which accents the devices failed to understand.
+Our research took us to 30 cities throughout the UK and Ireland and got people there to have a chat with their smart speaker, letting us analyse which accents the devices failed to understand.
 Our volunteers asked their devices ten questions, before we gave each accent a score on how well they performed.
 1 out of 10 means one error from the ten questions asked, for example.

-We also explored how many searches people in these cities made for ‘Why doesn’t Alexa/ Google understand me?’ to create a full picture of the most difficult to comprehend accents for smart speakers.
+We also explored how many searches people in these cities made for ‘Why doesn’t my smart speaker understand me?’ to create a full picture of the most difficult to comprehend accents for smart speakers.

 The worst three cities for smart speakers all have something in common - instantly recognisable accents.
 While those accents might bring them cultural fame, they certainly don’t win any favours with Amazon and Google, and it’ll be no surprise to locals to see their names here.